Brexit, the EU and … um … Youtube?

 I said I wouldn’t do another post on Brexit but I am doing one and here’s why:

-- I never make good on my twimii promises.
+- When do I ever make good on my twimii promises?
 I want to – just not enough to actually keep them.

 - I’ve written two Brexit posts already and just didn’t post them.
 Which was a bit of a waste of time.
 The first I deemed too daft, simplistic and positive to publish.
 The second one is about the possibility of a border being required once again between the Republic and Northern Ireland and my feelings about that.

 - I need to stop commenting on Youtube videos.
-It gives me the sense of having expressed my feeling on something but the comments are not thought out and I often sound like an overly earnest pain-in-the … um … neck?
+It gives me the sense of having expressed my feeling on something.
+But the comments are rushed and I sound overly earnest.
 It must stop.

-The reason I want to write a post on Brexit and the EU – and the quicksand for my attention that is Youtube – is because last night I watched the video below and started posting a comment which by the fourth paragraph I realised was a ramble and not at all something to post below a youtube video.
+The reason I want to write a post on Brexit and the EU is because of the video below.
+Last night I started posting a comment on it.
+By the fourth paragraph I realised I was rambling.
+And it was not at all something to post below a youtube video.
 By the fourth!?! paragraph.
 Seriously… I have got to stop commenting on youtube videos.

 This is the video: